 - D. C. Pandey Objective Physics

-You just understood the importance of NCERT and other related books for NEET.
+You just understood the importance of NCERT and other related books for NEET, hope you found the answer to which is the best book for NEET.
 Get access to more information on NEET, at BYJU’S.

 Frequently Asked Questions on NCERT books for NEET preparation

 Is NCERT enough to score 600 in NEET?

 If the aim is 600+ in NEET, then one must master NCERT content from both class 11 and 12.
 After this, students must move to refer to relevant and related sources as questions in NEET do appear from beyond the scope of NCERT.